ECOLOGICALLY SUSTAINABLE, SMALL GROUP, LOW IMPACT TREKKING COMPANY IN INDIA

 my shelter for the night

-As it was decided to spend the night in the cave, I started arranging my things.
-Firstly, I put a stick on the door and hung all my wet clothes on it, making it a curtain-like thing.
-I was carrying a spare shoe and had changed down to a few remaining dry clothes.
+As it was decided I’d spend the night in the cave, I started arranging my things.
+Firstly, I put a stick at the door and hung all my wet clothes on it like a curtain.
+I was carrying spare shoes and changed into a few remaining dry clothes.

-There was a big gap in the cave on the right, and when I switched on my headlamp, I could see white clouds entering the cave.
-It would make it very cold, so I tried covering it.
-I used all the rucksack cover, raincoat and waterproof trousers to cover the gap, but in vain.
-It was still raining heavily, and I could not go out to fetch stones to cover the gap.
-I somehow had to do with the gap.
+There was a big gap in the cave on the right.
+When I switched on my headlamp, I could see white clouds entering the cave, making it very cold.
+I tried covering it with my rucksack cover, raincoat, and waterproof trousers, but in vain.
+It was still raining heavily, and I couldn’t go out to fetch stones to block the gap.
+I somehow had to manage.

-So there was I. Wearing wet clothes, all other clothes wet as well, needing to sleep in a wet sleeping bag, in a stone cave, in which heavy clouds blew in..
+So there I was—wearing wet clothes, all other clothes wet as well, needing to sleep in a wet sleeping bag, in a stone cave, with heavy clouds blowing in.

-Foodwise, I was good with dry fruits, biscuits and chocolate bars.
+Food-wise, I was fine with dry fruits, biscuits, and chocolate bars.
 My rucksack was empty now.
-I had a good, big Rambo knife too !! incase required..
+I had a good, big Rambo knife too, in case required!

 The gap in the cave